This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 If You Make This Recipe...

-Leave me a comment and rating below and tell me what dessert you put it on!
+Please leave a comment and rating below and tell me what dessert you put it on!
 You can also snap a picture, post it on Instagram and tag me so I can see.
+(I'm @delightfuladventures on Instagram).
+I'd love to hear from you!

 Suggested Equipment: